firewave/clion-cppcheck/README.md

 The batch analysis passes the files individually to `cppcheck` just like the highlighting inspections.
 So if you pass a folder to the batch analysis it might not show the same findings as when passing a folder to `cppcheck` itself.

+It will also pass all the contents of the folder to the analysis and not just project files.
+This might lead to unexpected findings.

 Also some findings in headers files triggered by the analysis of a source files are not being shown.

 ### Showing raw output